Rocketgraphai/rocketgraph-setup/README.md

 ### ⚠️ macOS Warning

 macOS might consider the installer as not trusted because it is not yet code-signed.
-The installer is safe as has not been tampered with.
+The installer is safe and has not been tampered with.

 ---